 Later, when students were asked to evaluate some of the ads, the students from the first group rated the digital camera ad much more favorably than the students from the control group.
 Neither group recalled having seen the ad before.

 To be “merely exposed” to an object, a person has to at least perceive it.
 Their attention is usually aimed elsewhere though — like the students in the above experiment who noticed the ads, but didn’t really focus on them, because they were reading.

-The researchers behind the college student banner ad experiment suggested as much: “Even when there is no overt sign of effectiveness, such as recognition or click through, the banner ads may still impact ad liking,” they wrote.
+“Even when there is no overt sign of effectiveness, such as recognition or click through, the banner ads may still impact ad liking,” the researchers wrote.